-- Medicines that work on your brain such as to help you calm down (benzodiazepines) or some medicines for pain (opiates), medicines for allergy (some antihistamines), as risperidone may increase the sedative effect of all of these - Medicines that may change the electrical activity of your heart, such as medicines for malaria, heart rhythm problems, allergies (anti-histamines), some antidepressants or other medicines for mental problems - Medicines that cause a slow heartbeat - Medicines that cause low blood potassium (such as certain diuretics) - Medicines to treat raised blood pressure.
-Rispone can lower blood pressure - Medicines for Parkinson's disease (such as levodopa) - Water tablets (diuretics) used for heart problems or swelling of parts of your body due to a buildup of too much fluid (such as furosemide or chlorothiazide).
-See also above under "Elderly people with dementia". - Medicines that increase the activity of the central nervous system (psychostimulants, such as methylphenidate).
+- Medicines that work on your brain such as to help you calm down (benzodiazepines) or some medicines for pain (opiates), medicines for allergy (some anti-histamines), as risperidone may increase the sedative effect of all of these - Medicines that may change the electrical activity of your heart, such as medicines for malaria, heart rhythm problems, allergies (anti-histamines), some anti-depressants or other medicines for mental problems - Medicines that cause a slow heartbeat - Medicines that cause low blood potassium (such as certain diuretics) - Medicines to treat raised blood pressure.
+Rispone can lower blood pressure. - Medicines for Parkinson's disease (such as levodopa) - Water tablets (diuretics) used for heart problems or swelling of parts of your body due to a buildup of too much fluid (such as furosemide or chlorothiazide).
+Rispone taken by itself or with furosemide, may have an increased risk of stroke or death in elderly people with dementia. - Medicines that increase the activity of the central nervous system (psychostimulants, such as methylphenidate).